 The chair folds oh so easily; a simple pull of the lever and it folds right up— tray and all.
 Throw it in your trunk and head off to Grandma’s (and relax, she won’t get upset about her seats getting dirty from the baybeeees).

 Easy to Clean

 I was skeptical about the “leatherette” seat cover and the straps being easy to clean, but I was happily surprised.
-My kids eat some messy foods and the straps wipe clean with just a dishcloth.
+My kids eat some messy foods, and these straps wipe clean with just a dishcloth.
 The seat does have seams and crevices, but it’s also easy to wipe down (to the ground… for the dog to eat…). <— Nod if you’ve been there.

 The tray has a nifty tray cover, which pops off and goes right into the dishwasher; in other words, you don’t have to take this big huge tray off to be washed.
 If things get really dirty, you can remove the seat cover and throw it in the washer.
 It does take some time and effort to remove the cover, but sometimes you gotta do it.

 The adjustable tray accommodates growing toddlers up to 50 lbs.
 Like I said before, the best thing is the one-handed, swing-open tray.
 Makes me do backflips, I tell ya.